mit6874/mit6874.github.io/tutorials/quickstart-tutorial.md

 Now, upload the Jupyter notebook you want to run to the datalab instance via the “Upload” button.

 ### Close the Datalab instance
-Finally, when you are done, you can kill the active command.
+Finally, when you are done, you can kill the active command (by typing Ctrl-C in the terminal).
 Then, delete the instance to avoid further billing with:
 ```
 datalab delete --delete-disk example-datalab
 ```